CONTENTS

 My name is Jessica Start, and I’m the committee Clerk for today.

-nominations for that position.
-And I recognize MLA [Member of the Legislative
+position.
+And I recognize MLA [Member of the Legislative Assembly] Weedmark.

 Procedural Clerk: